arshdeep821/DSL_FOR_BLOGGING/CHECKINS.md

 Another main feature that will enhance user's experience with our blog-service is allowing the users to loop through blog posts, whether it be all posts or posts from a certain category, and customize a certain feature regarding that post, such as the text size, light/dark mode.

+**Functions:** User can define functions in our DSL that allow you to quickly create new blogs with less duplicate code.

+**Array:** Users can add, remove (possibly sort) blog posts from an array.
+This array could represent the blog posts currently being shown on the screen.

+**Variables:** Users can store blog posts in variables so they can be stored and referenced in later code (perhaps inside a future conditional statment).

+**Conditionals:** Users can perform actions conditionally (e.g. reassign blog post variable, add and remove from displayed blog post array).

 ###### Example Snippets